An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: General excess risk bounds

 The proof of Theorem~\ref{thm:excess-risk-stat} is given in Section~\ref{sub:proofs-excess-general}.
 The excess risk bound of Theorem~\ref{thm:excess-risk-stat} is related to the stability of the (regularized) empirical risk minimizer.
 Indeed, if the ERM $\wh f_{\phi, n}^{(X,y)}$ obtained by adding a new sample $(X,y)$ does not depend too much on the label $y$, \ie if the set $\{ \wh f_{\phi, n}^{(X,y)} : y \in \Y \}$ is small in expectation, then the min-max quantity in the bound~\eqref{eq:excess-risk-pred-stat} will also be small.

-The use of stability to establish guarantees for learning algorithms such as ERM or approximate ERM was pioneered by~\cite{bousquet2002stability}.
+Stability techniques were exploited by~\cite{bousquet2002stability} to establish guarantees for learning algorithms such as ERM or approximate ERM, although earlier instances of this method can be found in~\cite{vapnik1974theory,devroye1979holdout,haussler1994predicting}.
 Stability arguments were used by~\cite{bousquet2002stability,shalev2010learnability} to prove fast rates of order $O(1/n)$ for ERM in strongly convex stochastic optimization problems and more recently by~\cite{koren2015expconcave} for exp-concave problems.
-However, while related in spirit to the notion of stability, the excess risk bound of Theorem~\ref{thm:excess-risk-stat} differs from standard stability bounds.
+While related to the notion of stability, the excess risk bound of Theorem~\ref{thm:excess-risk-stat} differs from the latter stability bounds.
 Indeed, approaches based on stability control the risk in terms of variations of the loss of the output hypothesis (such as ERM) under changes of the sample~\cite{bousquet2002stability,shalev2010learnability,srebro2010smoothness,koren2015expconcave}.
 By contrast, Theorem~\ref{thm:excess-risk-stat} controls the risk in terms of some min-max quantity, which measures the size of the set of empirical risk minimizers obtained by adding one sample.
 The difference between the two is most apparent in the context of logistic regression (see Section~\ref{sec:logistic} below), where it is critical to obtain improved guarantees that could not be derived from loss stability of regularized risk minimizers.

 It is worth noting that the SMP~\eqref{eq:pred-rule-stat} whose risk is controlled in~\eqref{eq:excess-risk-pred-stat} is \emph{not} the regularized ERM, that is, the algorithm whose ``stability'' is controlled.
 In fact, $\wt f_{\phi, n}$ is in general an \emph{improper} predictor, which does not belong to the class $\F$; it may be seen as a ``center'' of the set of risk minimizers obtained by adding one sample, in a sense related to the loss function.
 In fact, we will show in what follows that SMP enjoys guarantees which are not achievable by proper predictors such as regularized ERM.